You can use an operating system with the combination of keyboard and mouse but using the keyboard shortcuts saves your

 2. Ctrl+Alt+T: Ubuntu terminal shortcut

-You want to open a new terminal?
+You want to open a new terminal in Ubuntu?
 Ctrl+Alt+T is the shortcut to open terminal in Ubuntu.
 This is my favorite keyboard shortcut in Ubuntu.
 I even mention it in various tutorials on It’s FOSS when it involves opening a terminal.

 3. Super+L or Ctrl+Alt+L: Locks the screen